-- 3301 Colonial America, to 1763 [Formerly 3325]

-Background of European exploration and colonization, settlement and development of the English colonies, British imperial policy, and the Anglo-French conflict in North America. - The Era of the American Revolution, 1763-1789 [New] Causes of the colonial revolt, the military, political, diplomatic, social aspects of the Revolution, the Confederation, and Federal Constitution.
+3301 Colonial America, to 1763 [Formerly 3325] Background of European exploration and colonization, settlement and development of the English colonies, British imperial policy, and the Anglo-French conflict in North America.

-- 3303 The Early National Period, 1789-1829 [Formerly 3326] The new government under the Constitution, Hamiltonian federalism, development of foreign policy, rise of Jeffersonian Democracy, expansion, War of 1812, the new nationalism, and the emergencey of sectional issues. - 3304 The Jacksonian Era, 1829-1850 [Formerly 3335]

-Background and rise of Jacksonian Democracy, Manifest Destiny and westward expansion, the reform impulse, growth of sections, and revival of sectional issues. - 3305 The Civil War and Reconstruction, 1850-1876 [Formerly 3336] The prosperous fifties, nativism, immigration, rise of the Republican party, the coming of war, Union and Confederacy, the conflict over reconstruction, Radical rule in the South, emerging social and economic problems, the Compromise of 1876. - 3306 The Rise of Modern America, 1876-1900 [Formerly 3355]

-The legacy of Reconstruction, growth of industry, organized labor, the rise of the city, passing of the frontier, the eclipse of agrarianism, protest and reform, the acquisition of a colonial empire. - 3307 The Twentieth Century: From Roosevelt to Roosevelt The United States as a world power, foreign policies, domestic problems, the Progressive Era, World War I, the Twenties, the Great Depression. - 3308 Contemporary America, 1933 to the present [New]

-The New Deal at home and abroad, intellectual trends in the Thirties, World War II, post-war domestic problems, the Cold War, the United States as leader of the Free World. - 3311 Diplomatic History of the United States, to 1900 [Formerly 3350]

-The diplomacy of the American Revolution, problems of the new nation, Jeffersonian diplomacy, the War of 1812, and resulting nationalism in foreign affairs, Manifest Destiny, diplomacy of the Civil War, world power status and the acquisition of empire. - 3312 Diplomatic History of the United States, since 1900 [Formerly 3351] Diplomacy of Theodore Roosevelt, Taft, and Wilson, World War I and the peace, diplomacy of the Twenties, Franklin Roosevelt and foreign affairs, World War II, the Cold War and the Revolution in American foreign policy. - 3314 Intellectual History of the United States [New] The major intellectual currents in American history in philosophy, religion, literature, and science with special emphasis upon Puritanism, the Enlightenment, Transcendentalism, the Scientific Mind, and the Democratic Faith. - 3317 History of Texas Special emphasis upon the frontier movements in Texas; a survey of the history and institutional development of the native races, Spanish and Mexican Texas, Anglo-American colonization, the Texas Revolution, the Republic, statehood, expansionism, Civil War and Reconstruction. - 3320 The New South [Formerly 3357]
+- 3302 The Era of the American Revolution, 1763-1789 Causes of the colonial revolt, the military, political, diplomatic, social aspects of the Revolution, the Confederation, and Federal Constitution. - 3303 The Early National Period, 1789-1829 [Formerly 3326] The new government under the Constitution, Hamiltonian federalism, development of foreign policy, rise of Jeffersonian Democracy, expansion, War of 1812, the new nationalism, and the emergence of sectional issues. - 3304 The Jacksonian Era, 1829-1850 [Formerly 3335] Background and rise of Jacksonian Democracy, Manifest Destiny and westward expansion, the reform impulse, growth of sections, and revival of sectional issues. - 3305 The Civil War and Reconstruction, 1850-1876 [Formerly 3336] The prosperous fifties, nativism, immigration, rise of the Republican party, the coming of war, Union and Confederacy, the conflict over reconstruction, Radical rule in the South, emerging social and economic problems, the Compromise of 1876. - 3306 The Rise of Modern America, 1876-1900 [Formerly 3355] The legacy of Reconstruction, growth of industry, organized labor, the rise of the city, passing of the frontier, the eclipse of agrarianism, protest and reform, the acquisition of a colonial empire. - 3307 The Twentieth Century: From Roosevelt to Roosevelt [Formerly 3356] The United States as a world power, foreign policies, domestic problems, the Progressive Era, World War I, the Twenties, the Great Depression. - 3308 Contemporary America, 1933 to the present The New Deal at home and abroad, intellectual trends in the Thirties, World War II, post-war domestic problems, the Cold War, the United States as leader of the Free World. - 3310 United States Biography Since 1875 Deals with men and women in various phases of life who have themselves been important, but who have also helped to create and to exemplify the more important trends in American History. - 3311 Diplomatic History of the United States, to 1900 [Formerly 3350] The diplomacy of the American Revolution, problems of the new nation, Jeffersonian diplomacy, the War of 1812, and resulting nationalism in foreign affairs, Manifest Destiny, diplomacy of the Civil War, world power status and the acquisition of empire. - 3312 Diplomatic History of the United States, since 1900 [Formerly 3351] Diplomacy of Theodore Roosevelt, Taft, and Wilson, World War I and the peace, diplomacy of the Twenties, Franklin Roosevelt and foreign affairs, World War II, the Cold War and the Revolution in American foreign policy. - 3314 Intellectual History of the United States The major intellectual currents in American history in philosophy, religion, literature, and science with special emphasis upon Puritanism, the Enlightenment, Transcendentalism, the Scientific Mind, and the Democratic Faith. - 3315 Social History of the United States from the Revolution to 1875 American life, with its changing characteristics and ideals.
+Emphasis is palced on the knowledge and interests of Americans, including their leisure time activities, with the purpose of describing the development of American culture. - 3316 Social History of the United States from 1875 Continuation of History 3315.

+HISTORY

+3317 History of Texas

+Special emphasis upon the frontier movements in Texas; a survey of the history and institutional development of the native races, Spanish and Mexican Texas, Anglo-American colonization, the Texas Revolution, the Republic, statehood, expansionism, Civil War and Reconstruction.